EarlJr53/data-science-SP2023/challenges/c10-sat-assignment.md

   - If I had to choose a single variable, I would likely choose `high_GPA`, because the plots and early analysis in this assignment seem to suggest it is more strongly correlated, especially the correlation calculations in q4.
+The model analysis in q6 and q7 also show that `high_GPA` is a better predictor, although it is not perfect.
 - Is `both_SAT` an effective predictor of `univ_GPA`?
 What specific pieces of evidence do you have in favor of `both_SAT` being effective?
   What specific pieces of evidence do you have against?
   - According to q6 and q7, `both_SAT` appears to actually be an okay
     predictor of `univ_GPA`, though the earlier questions, especially the plots, seem to suggest otherwise.
+In q7 especially, we can see that `both_SAT` can be used in *combination* with `high_GPA` to improve the model slightly.

 # End Notes